Type above and press Enter to search. Press Esc to cancel.

 • Have more complex structures.

-However, small businesses can still use the accrual method for their own internal purposes, according to Tim Yoder, CPA, a Tax and Accounting Analyst at FitSmallBusiness.
+However, small businesses can still use the accrual method for their own internal purposes, according to Tim Yoder, CPA, a Tax and Accounting Analyst.
 “This is helpful so they get a better measure of profitability by recognizing income and expenses as they are incurred versus paid.
 You can give your tax preparer accrual-basis financial statements and they can very easily convert them to the cash basis for your tax return,” he said.

 What is cash accounting?